asgardphp/website/README.md

 ### Asgard PHP Framework

-Asgard is a web application framework trying to make development pleasant and easy for developers.
+Asgard is a web application framework trying to make development more convenient for developers.

 ### Installation